aeu/legible-algorithms/README.md

 ### Leetcode

+<a href="https://github.com/aeu/legible-algorithms/tree/master/leetcode/0002-add-two-numbers">Leetcode No. 2 &mdash; Add two Numbers(C++)</a>
 <a href="https://github.com/aeu/legible-algorithms/tree/master/leetcode/median-of-two-sorted-arrays">Leetcode No. 4 &mdash; Median of Two Sorted Arrays (C++)</a>
 <a href="https://github.com/aeu/legible-algorithms/tree/master/leetcode/reverse-integer">Leetcode No. 7 &mdash; Reverse Integer</a>
 <a href="https://github.com/aeu/legible-algorithms/tree/master/leetcode/string-to-integer-atoi">Leetcode No. 8 &mdash; String to Integer</a>
 <a href="https://github.com/aeu/legible-algorithms/tree/master/leetcode/merge-k-sorted-lists">Leetcode No. 23 &mdash; Merge K Sorted Lists</a>
-<a href="https://github.com/aeu/legible-algorithms/tree/master/leetcode/0030-substring-with-concatenation-of-all-words">Leetcode No. 30 &mdash; Substring with concatenation of all words</a>
+<a href="https://github.com/aeu/legible-algorithms/tree/master/leetcode/0030-substring-with-concatenation-of-all-words">Leetcode No. 30 &mdash; Substring with concatenation of all words (C++)</a>
 <a href="https://github.com/aeu/legible-algorithms/tree/master/leetcode/remove-duplicates-from-sorted-array-ii">Leetcode No. 80 &mdash; Remove duplicates from Sorted Array II</a>
 <a href="https://github.com/aeu/legible-algorithms/tree/master/leetcode/skyline">Leetcode No. 218 &mdash; The Skyline Problem</a>
 <a href="https://github.com/aeu/legible-algorithms/tree/master/leetcode/max-area-of-island">Leetcode No. 695 &mdash; Max Area of Island</a>